The best choice for Joint Replacement

 After surgery, our team of physical therapists designs a complete rehabilitation program.
 Their goal is to return patients to their optimal activity level.

-While total joint replacement is major surgery, the patient's quality of life can be greatly improved by replacing a worn joint and thus reducing the associated pain.
+While total joint replacement is major surgery, the patient’s quality of life can be greatly improved by replacing a worn joint and thus reducing the associated pain.
 The orthopaedic surgeons at Ozark Orthopaedics have been performing this surgery for many years with great success.
 If you are suffering from severe joint pain, we welcome you to investigate along with us whether or not this particular operation is appropriate for your own situation.
+Schedule an appointment today.